Our Story

 What we do and why

-We work together with young mothers in Bo district, southern Sierra Leone to build happy, healthy and financially independent lives.
+We work together with young mothers in Bo district, southern Sierra Leone to build happy, healthy and independent lives.
 We target the most vulnerable young mothers, usually aged 14-25, who on joining the programme are out of education, live in extreme poverty, lack a sustainable means of earning an income, are homeless or at risk of homelessness due to family tensions and have limited or no support network.

 Through tailored support, usually over 2-3 years, we support young mothers to: